• The Eric Street Band

 INTRODUCING THE ERIC STREET BAND

 Hi, I'm Dennis Siggery.
 In 2016, I formed this new line-up pf the Eric Street Band with Gordon Vaughan, Henry Smithson and Adam J Perry, with a view to doing more live work.
 After a few gigs, Gordon and I started writing songs together which ended up as the 'Purple Passage' album - recorded and released in late 2016.
 More live dates followed, including the 2017 Wokingham Festival.
 Then in 2018 Gordon and I started writing the material for 'Eye Of The Storm' which we recorded in Nov 2018 and finished off in Feb 2019.
-The album was released in April and is available right here!

 This band is some of the best musicians I've ever worked with!
 Gordon is without doubt one of the finest guitarists in south of England - just check out his playing on the albums.
 The writing partnership we have means that the songs develop with a mixture of varying styles, but remaining true to the blues-rock genre.
 The solid and creative rhythm section of Henry and Adam - both highly skilled and experienced players - allows us to stretch out in the studio and lay down the backing tracks as a band - live!
 We're getting the feel and the vibe off each other, and I think this gives the songs on these two albums a slightly harder edge and more excitement than on the previous albums.
 Meet the band...